thomazbastiaanssen/kronos/benchmark/benchmarking.md

 ![](benchmarking_files/figure-gfm/plot%20hist-2.png)<!-- -->

+We can see that Kronos never reports a significntly rhythmic feature that at least one other program doesn’t also see.
+Furthermore, Kronos finds the second highest total number of rhythmic features at p \< 0.05.
+Only Cosinor2 finds more hits that Kronos, but 303 of those are not corroborated by any other tool and thus may be spurious.

 From this, we can conclude that Kronos performs as well as (or better than) the best comparable program in each category.
 Furthermore, Kronos allows for convenient testing of arbitrarily complex models and comes